Further System Administration

 Updates of the guest OS inside the virtual machine

-• Most Linux distributions provide security updates and install these automatically.
-For the LTS (long time support) version of Ubuntu (like 18.04 LTS), security updates are provided for 5 years.
-After that you have to upgrade to a newer Ubuntu version.
+Most Linux distributions provide security updates and install these automatically.
+For the LTS (long-term support) version of Ubuntu (like 18.04 LTS), security updates are provided for 5 years.
+After that, you have to upgrade to a newer Ubuntu version.
 The Ubuntu developers provide a migration tool to do this.

-• On Ubuntu automatic security updates are configured by default (on server and desktop version).
+On Ubuntu, automatic security updates are configured by default (on server and desktop versions).
 You just have to apply them:

-• If a Linux is used as a guest OS, use the self-upgrading software used by the operating system.
-You need to be Unixuser root or belong to the "sudo" group to do this (find out with shell-command sudo -l -U YOURUSERNAME).
+If a Linux is used as a guest OS, use the self-upgrading software used by the operating system.
+You need to be Unix user root or belong to the "sudo" group to do this (find out with shell command

-• If you want to prevent updates for specific packages only, mark them as untouchable; in Ubuntu/Debian use "apt-mark hold <package>" or similar (opens new window)
+- If you want to prevent updates for specific packages only, mark them as untouchable; in Ubuntu/Debian use "apt-mark hold <package>" or similar

 Updates of the Host operating system